flutter/flutter/CONTRIBUTING.md

 Once you've gotten an LGTM from a project maintainer, submit your changes to the `master` branch using one of the following methods:

-* Wait for one of the project maintainers to submit it for you
+* Wait for one of the project maintainers to submit it for you.
 * Click the green "Merge pull request" button on the GitHub UI of your pull request (requires commit access)
 * `git push upstream name_of_your_branch:master` (requires commit access)